duleorlovic/blog/_draft/2016-02-21-raspberry-pi-security-server.markdown

 # Disk errors

-If you get `Unable to mount root fs on unknown-block` that meens SD card is corrupted.
-Try to recover with the following command.
-Find your root partition using `gnome-disks`
+If you get `Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block` that meens SD card is corrupted.
+Try to recover with the `fsck` command on your ubuntu machine.
+Find your root partition of your sd card  using `gnome-disks`.
+Click on root Partition 7, and than on STOP icon to unmount it.
+Than run in console (it could take 10 minutes):

 ~~~
 sudo fsck.ext4 -fy /dev/sdc7